avnet-iotconnect/iotc-python-lite-snap-examples/README.md

 # IOTCONNECT Snap – Example Applications

-This repository collects **board-specific guides and examples** for deploying the `iotconnect` Snap across Avnet/Tria and partner platforms.
+This repository collects **board-specific guides and examples** for deploying the `iotconnect` Snap across platforms supporting the IOTCONNECT Snapcraft Snap.
 The catalog is **continuously growing** as new boards are validated by the community.

 ## Quick start